What are termites?

 Trust the experts at Roberts Pest Control to help you eliminate destructive, wood-eating pests from your property.
-Our St. Louis pest management professionals know how to get to the bottom of your termite infestation and reach the goal of complete elimination.
+Our Ballwin pest management professionals know how to get to the bottom of your termite infestation and reach the goal of complete elimination.

 Our termite control solutions include completing regular inspections, termite baiting, and conventional treatments to ensure we meet your property's specific needs.
 We are committed to offering you a long-term termite solution.
 Partner with the company that offers common-sense solutions; partner with Roberts Pest Control.
-To learn more about our termite control services, contact us today!
+To learn more about our termite control services in Ballwin and Chesterfield, MO, contact us today!

 How can I prevent termites in the future?

-Take the time to make changes around your St. Louis yard and home to make it less attractive to termites and help prevent problems with these wood-eating pests.
+Take the time to make changes around your yard and home to make it less attractive to termites and help prevent problems with these wood-eating pests.